Query OpenTelemetry traces stored in Unity Catalog

 Query traces using Databricks SQL

 While the underlying data is stored in OpenTelemetry-compliant table formats, the MLflow service automatically creates Databricks SQL views alongside them.
 These views transform the OpenTelemetry data into the MLflow format.
-Across large quantities of data, queries on these views will not remain performant and should be incrementally materialized.

-This view provides a unified view across all trace data grouped by each trace ID.
+This view provides a unified look across all trace data grouped by each trace ID.
 Each row contains the raw span data and the trace info metadata.
 The metadata includes MLflow tags, metadata, and assessments.

 Schema